ocaml/dune/doc/quick-start.rst

 fact, the executable can both be built and run in a single step with ``dune exec ./hello_world.exe``.

-Please note: if you have Dune, Opam, and OCaml installed, but you get an error that the ``dune`` command isn't recognized, it will be necessary to run ``eval $(opam config env)`` to enable Dune in your directory.
+Please note: if you have Dune, opam, and OCaml installed, but you get an error that the ``dune`` command isn't recognized, it will be necessary to run ``eval $(opam config env)`` to enable Dune in your directory.
 Find more information in the `Dune ReadMe  <https://github.com/ocaml/dune>`.

-Verify OCaml installation with ``ocaml -version`` Verify Opam installation with ``opam --version``
+Verify OCaml installation with ``ocaml -version`` Verify opam installation with ``opam --version``

 If you still get an error that the ``dune`` command isn't recognized, try running the following in this order: